 Still, there are a few things we’d like to see added.
 These include system startup disc recovery for machines with damaged boot partitions and optical media recovery.

-If you’re looking for these features, take a look at Stellar Phoenix Data Recovery Pro, instead.
+If you’re looking for these features, take a look at our Stellar Data Recovery review, instead.
 Recover My Files supports all the file systems we’d like to see.

 This includes Mac file types, despite not having a Mac client: